2005–06 Bundesliga

 The 2005–06 Bundesliga was the 43rd season of the Bundesliga, Germany's premier football league.
-It began on 5 August 2005 and concluded on 13 May 2006.
+It began on 5 August 2005, with defending champions Bayern Munich hosting Borussia Mönchengladbach, and concluded on 13 May 2006.

 Teams

 Eighteen teams competed in the league – the top fifteen teams from the previous season and the three teams promoted from the 2.
 Bundesliga.
 The promoted teams were 1.
 FC Köln, MSV Duisburg and Eintracht Frankfurt.
 1. FC Köln and Eintracht Frankfurt returned to the top flight after an absence of one year while MSV Duisburg returned in the top flight after an absence of six years.
 They replaced VfL Bochum, Hansa Rostock and SC Freiburg, ending their top flight spells of three, ten and two years respectively.